 - 4. Students who have been relocated due to a foster care placement into a different boundaried school zone. - 5.
 Students who move due to a court-ordered change in custody due to separation or divorce, or the serious illness or death of a custodial parent. - 6.
 Students applying for a Magnet program and residing in the program's School Board adopted Boundary Choice Area. - 7.
-Students presently in a Magnet school/program and wishing to continue in the same theme at the next level (middle and high) who meet the application deadline will be given priority on a space-available basis. - 8.
+Students presently in a Magnet school/program and wishing to continue in the same theme at the next level (middle and high) who meet the eligibility requirements and application deadline will be given priority on a space-available basis.
+The basis for a school to offer continuing in theme includes: identified theme courses/curriculum, the percentage of time and number of opportunities for students to participate in themed activities, competitions, and events.
+Magnet continuing in theme priority is determined based upon the program alignment for each grade level band.
+Students at the elementary level transitioning to middle school must have participated in theme related courses and activities.
+Students in middle school transitioning to high school must have participated in courses and activities related to the theme.
+Information on Magnet school/program theme location and transition can be found on the School Choice website at browardschools.com. - 8.
 Broward County students who have a sibling who will continue at the same Magnet school/program and who meet the application deadline, will be given priority on a space-available basis.
 (Siblings that apply at the same time and do not have a sibling currently attending the Magnet school/program will be given priority if the other sibling is selected through the computerized random selection process when a seat becomes available at the specific grade level.) - 9.
 Broward County students that are assigned to a boundary school whose enrollment exceeds 110% of the Permanent FISH Capacity of the school, will be granted a priority at schools with available seats.
 Twenty-five percent (25%) of available seats remaining after previous priorities have been honored may be awarded to students who are assigned to schools over 110% Permanent FISH Capacity. - 10.
-Students residing in Broward County
+Students residing in Broward County.